oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_accounts.rst

 4. Do inline editing for specific columns, such as account name, owner or tags, by clicking |IcPencil|

    .. image:: /user_guide/img/accounts/accounts_grid_inline_editing.gif
-      :alt: Actions in the account
+      :alt: Inline editing for specific columns on the page of all accounts

 4. Merge Accounts by clicking |IcMerge|